EMBL-EBI-TSI/cpa-instance/README.md

 ## Requirements

-A `network` and a `floating ip pool` are expected to be shared with other virtual machine, therefore is not provided and destroyed with this terraform description.
+A `network` and a `floating ip pool` are expected to be shared with other virtual machines, therefore is not provided and destroyed with this terraform description.
 If you want to provide a new network you can use the `cpa-network` terraform app.

 ## Instructions